How to improve data security across a remote workforce: a lesson in security training

-Businesses worldwide have quickly shifted to a remote workforce, in response to social distancing measures introduced to slow the spread of the coronavirus (COVID-19) pandemic.
-While many governments initially announced measures lasting up to several weeks, it is now expected that social distancing will be in effect in many countries in some shape for the foreseeable future.
+Businesses worldwide rapidly shifted to a remote workforce in 2020, in response to social distancing measures introduced to slow the spread of the coronavirus (COVID-19) pandemic.
+While many governments initially announced measures lasting up to several weeks, it quickly became clear that this would continue for a prolonged period.
+So how did companies handle this sudden change?

-The unplanned move to a remote workforce means that many organizations had to adapt quickly and explore new ways of working.
-Some of these changes are done to optimize business efficiency but ideally also to relieve pressure or reduce stress among staff, which is especially key now.
-This unprecedented situation is naturally fueling plenty of anxiety, some coping better than others.
+The unplanned move to a remote workforce meant that many organizations had to adapt quickly and explore new ways of working.
+Some of these changes optimize business efficiency but ideally also relieve pressure or reduce stress among staff, which is especially key now.

 The nature of the CISO or CIO role can at times seem very reactive, especially when companies have transitioned suddenly to remote working.
 Your IT department has probably already secured enough VPN connections, arranged equipment for staff and sent out company-wide reminders about best practices for cybersecurity hygiene.

 That’s great and also ticks a number of necessary boxes.
 Now what?

 Most organizations will experience a data leak this year, while many will incur multiple incidents.
 You’ve likely already encountered data leaks in your role and know the frustration it can cause for all involved.
 The good news is that there are steps you can take to tackle this issue proactively and make data leaks at your organization largely a thing of the past.

 We have compiled some work from home security tips for office workers, which you can read here, but it is even more important to have a strong IT security foundation in place.
 Below are actions we recommend organizations should take to improve their outbound communication security.

 Develop a clear security policy: this is fundamental in order to provide guidelines for everyone to follow.
 This should cover everything from basic rules such as locking your laptop, to how to handle customer data.